Trauma-Informed Tools for Birth Workers

-Designed for birth workers, this workshop will explore how trauma affects pregnant people and offer best practices in supporting them during pregnancy, labor, delivery, and parenthood.
+Designed for care providers, this workshop will explore the effects of trauma and offers best practices in supporting people during pregnancy, labor, delivery and parenthood.

-- Attendees will leave the workshop with tangible and unique trauma-informed tools to use
+Attendees will leave the workshop with tangible and unique trauma-informed skills to use immediately with clients

 Why is this important for all birth workers and care providers to know?

 Between the COVID pandemic and the considerable racial and ethnic disparities in pregnancy-related mortality, people are beginning to speak more openly about trauma, violence and systems of oppression in the United States.